uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 ## Attendance

-* In person attendance at lecture sections on Tuesdays and Thursdays is required; however, attendance will not be taken.
+* In person attendance at lecture section is required; however, attendance will not be taken.

 * In person attendance is required for exams